capitalisttofu/stock-market-streaming-app/backend/README.md

-# NodeJS backend
+# NodeJS Backend

-We have two different nodejs processes running in our backend.
-One is a webserver that allows users using the frontend to subsribe to the data of the two relevant kafka topics `trade_data` and `buy_sell_advice`.
+We have two different Node.js processes running in our backend.
+One is a webserver that allows users using the frontend to subsribe to the data of the three relevant Kafka topics `trade_data`, `ema_results` and `buy_sell_advice`.

-The other process is a NodeJS based consumer of the `sorted_raw_trade_data` topic and producer to the `trade_data` topic.
+The other process parses the CSV files and produces events to the `sorted_raw_trade_data` topic.
+Before running the csv parser, add the trade data files to the `backend/rawData` directory

 Our Kafka topic and partition initialization code is also included in this repository.